Robot Calibration (Laser Tracker)

 The same calibration procedure must be followed to take the validation measurements.
 The summary will display the validation statistics.
 See the following Results Section for more information.

-Once the calibration is completed we can analyze the accuracy improvement by reading the statistics provided by RoboDK.
+Once the calibration is completed you can analyze the accuracy improvement by reading the statistics provided by RoboDK.
 To display these statistics, open the robot calibration window (double click the icon Robot Calibration).
 The summary window in the validation section will display the errors before calibration (nominal kinematics) and after calibration (calibrated kinematics).
 Two tables are provided, one shows statistics concerning position errors and the other one shows distance errors:

 The statistics provided are the mean error, the standard deviation (std) and the maximum error.
-It is also provided the mean plus three times the standard deviation, which corresponds to the expected error for 99.98% of all the measurements (if we take into account that errors follow a normal distribution).
+It is also provided the mean plus three times the standard deviation, which corresponds to the expected error for 99.98% of all the measurements (if you take into account that errors follow a normal distribution).

 Select Show stats and two histograms will show the distribution of the errors before and after calibration, one histogram for position accuracy and the other showing distance accuracy.
 The following images correspond to the 315 validation measurements used in this example.